liguowang/cpgtools/README.md

 Please note:
 The order of BED files is important (i.e. considered as "priority order").
-Overlapped genomic regions will be kept only in the **set** with the highest priority and removed from **all the other sets** that have lower priorities.
+Overlapped genomic regions will be retained only in the **set** with the highest priority and removed from **all the other sets** that have lower priorities.
 For example, users provided 3 BED files via "-i promoters.bed,enhancers.bed,intergenic.bed", then if an enhancer region is overlapped with promoters, **the overlapped part** will be removed from "enhancers.bed".